Teycir/ScrambleText/README.md

 ## Quick Start

 1. Install the extension.
-2. Click the ScrambleText icon in the toolbar.
+2. Click the ScrambleText ghost icon 👻 in the toolbar.
-3. Toggle it ON.
-4. Choose your mode (for example: "Normal" obfuscation).
+3. Choose your obfuscation profile:
-5. Go to a site with a text box (X/Twitter, Facebook, Reddit, etc.).
+   - 👻 Privacy Stealth - Minimal obfuscation, nearly invisible
+   - 🤖 Anti-AI Training - Maximum disruption for AI training data
+   - 🛡️ Anti-Moderation - Balanced approach for keyword filters
+   - 💥 Maximum Chaos - Extreme obfuscation with double zero-width chars
-6. Type your message as usual.
+4. Type your message in the preview box.
-7. Depending on implementation mode:
-   - The text in the box may update in place to the obfuscated version, or
-   - ScrambleText obfuscates just before submission (e.g., when you click Post/Enter).
-8. Post as normal.
+5. See the scrambled output update in real-time.
+6. Click 🔄 to regenerate a new random variation.
+7. Click 📋 to copy the scrambled text (icon changes to ✓).
+8. Paste and post on any platform.

-Your followers should see readable text.
+Your followers see readable text.
 Automated filters and scrapers see Unicode chaos.

 ---

-## Usage Modes
+## Obfuscation Profiles

-ScrambleText supports multiple obfuscation levels:

-- **Light mode**:
+ScrambleText offers four carefully tuned profiles:

+- **👻 Privacy Stealth**:
+  - 10% zero-width character injection
-  - Minimal homoglyph usage
+  - 20% homoglyph replacement
+  - Nearly invisible to human readers
+  - Light protection against basic filters

+- **🤖 Anti-AI Training**:
-  - Sparse zero-width characters
+  - 90% zero-width character injection
-  - Designed to look almost indistinguishable from plain ASCII
+  - 100% homoglyph replacement
+  - Maximum disruption for tokenizers
+  - Pollutes training data effectively

-- **Normal mode**:
+- **🛡️ Anti-Moderation**:
+  - 70% zero-width character injection
+  - 100% homoglyph replacement
-  - Balanced obfuscation
+  - Balanced approach for keyword filters
   - Good for everyday use
-  - Most Latin letters replaced when safe

-- **Heavy mode**:
+- **💥 Maximum Chaos**:
-  - Aggressive homoglyph and zero-width injection
+  - 100% zero-width injection with doubles
-  - Maximum adversarial effect
+  - 100% homoglyph replacement
+  - Extreme obfuscation
-  - May impact copy/paste, search, and some older systems
+  - May impact some platforms

-You can also:

-- Enable/disable on specific domains
-- Temporarily disable ScrambleText for a single text box or post

 ---